jingggg-wenn/rhoai-genai-workshop/docs/readme-workshop.md

     >Note: Qwen3 models use hermes parser.
 If you are using other LLM models, you may need to modify the parser.
 Check the foundation model provider docs for more information.

     ![Image](../img/07/7.0.7.png)
 1. When the LLM model finish re-deploy, we will be able to test.
+It will take 5 - 10 minutes depending on your model size!

 ### 4.3 Test and interact with your LLM model with tool call capability